nexusformat/definitions/manual/source/classes/overview.rst

 Overview of NeXus classes
 =========================

 ..
-FIXME: Redundant information
+TODO: organization could improve here!

+.. index:: NXDL

+Each of the NeXus classes is described in the subsections below.
+The classes are organized by the category [#]_ of class, whether :ref:`base class <Design-NeXusClasses>`, :ref:`application definition <Design-NeXusApplications>`, or :ref:`contributed definition <community.Contributed.Definitions>`.
+For each class definition, the documentation is derived from content provided in the NXDL [#]_ specification.
+The documentation for each class consists of:

+#. a short table:

+   * the current version of the NXDL specification used for the class
+   * the category of the class
+   * The  NeXus class extended by this class.
+     Most NeXus base classes only extend the base class definition (NXDL).
+   * any other base classes (groups) cited by this class

+#. symbol list [#]_
+#. the class description
+#. a link to a tree outline of the class (or link to the NXDL source)

+   ..
+TODO: make this *always* a link to the source and not a link to the tree outline

+#. a tree outline of the class
+#. a table of the members of the class
+#. supplementary tables of members as needed [#]_

+.. [#] The *category* of NXDL, one of these:

+    + ``base`` (meaning: :ref:`base class <base.class.definitions>`)
+    + ``application`` (meaning: :ref:`application definition <application.definitions>`)
+    + ``contributed`` (meaning: :ref:`contributed definition <contributed.definitions>`)

+.. [#] NXDL (NeXus Definition Language:)

+   :ref:`NXDL` is used to describe the components in the NeXus Base Classes, as well as application and contributed definitions.
+   The intent of NXDL is to provide a :index:`rules-based method <rules; NXDL>` for defining a NeXus data file that is specific to either an instrument (where NeXus has been for years) or an area of scientific technique or analysis.
+   NXDL replaces the meta-DTD method used previously to define the NeXus base classes

+.. [#] List of the ``symbols`` (if present) that define mnemonics that
+    represent the length of each dimension in a vector or array.

+.. [#]  For application definitions (such as :ref:`NXsas`)
+   as well as some contributed definitions, the NXDL specifies members of subgroups.
+These specifications are described in supplementary tables of members

-.. sidebar::  Redundant information.
+..

-   Some of the information in this section is also provided in :ref:`NeXus.Class.Specifications`.
-More editing is needed to remove redundancy.

-   Also, the information in the tables has changed slightly since this was written.
-   Both pages need updating.

-Each of the NeXus classes is described in two basic ways.
+   Each of the NeXus classes is described in several basic ways.
 First, a short list of descriptive information is provided as a header, then a condensed listing of the basic structure, then a table providing documentation for the various components of the NeXus class.

    :category:
        The category of NXDL, one of these:

        + ``base`` (meaning: :ref:`base class <base.class.definitions>`)
        + ``application`` (meaning: :ref:`application definition <application.definitions>`)
        + ``contributed`` (meaning: :ref:`contributed definition <contributed.definitions>`)

    :NXDL source:
        Name of the NeXus class and a URL to the source listing in the NeXus subversion repository.

    :version:
        A string that documents this particular
        version of this NXDL.

    :SVN Id:
        The SVN ID is now out of date since the version control switched from subversion to git.

    .. index:: NXDL

    :NeXus Definition Language:
        :ref:`NXDL` is used to describe the components in the NeXus Base Classes, as well as application and contributed definitions.
        The intent of NXDL is to provide a :index:`rules-based method <rules; NXDL>`
        for defining a NeXus data file that is specific to either an instrument (where NeXus has been for years) or an area of scientific technique or analysis.
        NXDL replaces the meta-DTD method used previously to define the NeXus base classes.

    :extends class:
        NeXus class extended by this class.
 Most NeXus base classes only extend the base class definition (NXDL).

    :other classes included:
        List (including URLs) of other classes used to define this class.

    :symbol list:
        List of the ``symbols`` (if present) that define mnemonics that represent the length of each dimension in a vector or array.

    :documentation:
        Description of the NeXus class.
 DocBook markup (formatting is allowed).

 Basic structure of the **class**